meteor/galaxy-docs/source/index.md

 <h3 id="quickstart">Get Started</h3>

 - Use the [deploy guide](/deploy-to-galaxy.html) to deploy your app to Galaxy.

-It is recommended for developers who have experience deploying apps with remote databases.
+- Follow the [command-line guide](/deploy-command-line.html) for deploying your apps using your own machines.

 <h3 id="contribute">Contribute</h3>